Purvanchal expressway route, map, distance, and status in 2025

 Districts covered: Lucknow, Barabanki, Amethi, Sultanpur, Ayodhya, Ambedkar Nagar, Azamgarh, Mau, Ghazipur

-Width of right of way (ROW): 120-m wide land corridor
+Width of the right of way (ROW): 120-m wide land corridor

-Service Road: 3.75-m black top in a staggered manner on either side of expressway to facilitate easy movement for the inhabitants of adjacent villages, total length 402 km.
+Service Road: 3.75-m black top staggered on either side of the expressway to facilitate easy movement for the inhabitants of adjacent villages, total length 402 km.

 Fuel stations: 8